She wasn’t what you would call beautiful. She was just a red-haired

 open his eyes.

-She made a soft purring sound in her throat, and
+She made a soft purring sound in her throat,

+on her face.
 It told me a lot.

 We watched each other across the bed.
 She knew